We will begin reading for the Chad Walsh Chapbook Series on October 1, 2018.

 · We regret that we can’t accept postal or emailed submissions or submissions after the deadline.
 During the contest period, we can’t consider changes to manuscripts, though there will be time for editing before the selected chapbook is published.

 · We follow CLMP Guidelines for contests and are committed, in all we do, to the highest ethical standards.
 If you are a close personal friend, family member, or student (outside of brief, one-off workshops) of any BPJ editor or if you are a former or current intern or staff member of the BPJ, please refrain from submitting.
-Email us at email@example.com you have questions about eligibility.
+Email us at email@example.com if you have questions about eligibility.